Ramblings: Max Lake's Folly

 Tonight, after news of Max Lake's passing, no other wine would do but a Lake's Folly Cabernet.
 And so I have a glass of the 2006 in front of me, richly regional and lip-smackingly delicious.

-Truly creative people are frequently driven to publically, exhibitionistically realise their vision -- not so much out of pure ego as out of a strongly held conviction that what they have to say is worth saying.
+Truly creative people are frequently driven to publically, exhibitionistically realise their vision — not so much out of pure ego as out of a strongly held conviction that what they have to say is worth saying.
 The monuments that result can be sublime, grotesque, revelatory or ridiculous, depending on your point of view.
 But as time marches on, a canon forms, constantly evaluated and re-evaluated, challenged and affirmed.
-This hierarchy born of informed consensus validates the artist's drive, and transforms an artifact into a standard against which other contenders are judged.
+This hierarchy born of informed consensus validates the artist’s drive, and transforms an artefact into a standard against which other contenders are judged.

 And so it is with Max Lake's vinous legacy.
 Anyone who has taken the time to read his books can be in no doubt as to the passion he felt in matters of sensual pleasure, nor in the confidently expressed perspective from which his work sprang.
 I see Lake's Folly as an integral part of Mr Lake's oeuvre, as expressive and intellectual an artifact as his written works.
 Lake's Folly wines are often discussed in terms separate from the mainstream of Hunter wine, and yet his Cabernet and Chardonnay are glorious exceptions that prove the two Hunter rules of Shiraz and Semillon.
 By being different, and successful, Lake's Folly wines have carved a niche for themselves but also, ironically, have reinforced the Hunter's classic styles.
 So Mr Lake's belief both in the Hunter and in Cabernet are truly vindicated.